Deivison-Costa/Secure-Login-System/README.md

 Secure Database Connection: The LoginForm establishes a secure connection to the PostgreSQL database using the specified connection settings.

 It's important to note that while these measures enhance security, they do not guarantee absolute protection.
-Additional security measures, such as secure server configurations, encryption of sensitive data in transit, and input validation, should be implemented based on specific application requirements and best practices.

 # PostgreSQL Database Setup